 Designing Educational Experiences

-This course prepares students with theoretic foundations and best practices to plan, apply, design, and evaluate appropriate instructional methods to enhance learner achievement.
+This course prepares learners with theoretic foundations and best practices to plan, apply, design, and evaluate appropriate instructional methods to enhance learner achievement.
 Application of principles to medical and health professions education is expected.
-Learners analyze a wide range of instructional methods including team-based, problem-based, inter-professional, outcome-based, experiential, indirect, and interactive in a variety of educational settings including small- and large-groups, clinical, bedside, ambulatory, community, rural, and distance.
+Learners will analyze a wide range of instructional methods and then design an array of formative and summative assessments utilizing evidence-based assessment instruments and techniques.

 Leadership & Professionalism

-This course provides the knowledge necessary to understand the purpose and process of educational research and to help learners to become informed consumers of research literature.
-The course will introduce students to quantitative and qualitative design approaches and examine foundational issues of research from both quantitative and qualitative perspectives, particularly in the social sciences and in education.
-In addition, the course will also build skills at for interpreting and evaluating research including criteria for evaluating empirical studies to ensure academic rigor.
+Within the context of Boyer’s four models of scholarship, this course provides the knowledge necessary to understand the purposes and processes of research using an expanded definition of scholarship that goes beyond the scholarship of discovery (research) to include the scholarship of integration, the scholarship of application, and the scholarship of teaching.
+The course will also introduce students to quantitative and qualitative design approaches, examine foundational issues of research from both quantitative and qualitative perspectives, and build skills for interpreting and evaluating research including criteria for evaluating empirical studies, particularly in the social sciences and in education.

 Simulation in Healthcare

 This course will examine the use of medical modeling and simulation as instructional and assessment tools of the modern health professions educator.
 Participants will explore the key features of simulation-based healthcare education that lead to effective learning, evaluate the range of simulation methodologies, and critically review current research and trends in simulation-based education and assessment.
 Participants will apply learning with a systematic instructional design process to develop a practical simulation-based teaching and/or assessment project by the end of the course.